torbsd/torbsd.github.io/support-us.md

 But __TDP__ wants to do more.
 Each and every one of our accomplishments is only a first step in a larger set of goals.

-* we want to release a maintained Tor Browser for OpenBSD's stable branch, reliable in daily usage, easily forkable to other POSIX-compliant operating systems
+* we want to release a maintained Tor Browser for OpenBSD's stable branch, easily portable to other POSIX-compliant operating systems

 * we want to push some of our code changes upstream into the Tor Project and even Mozilla